 - Even though it’s unlikely you can recoup the original amount of money you spent on the item, you’ll be able to get a modest amount of money from your furniture.

 - Generally, all that is required to place an ad on Asiaxpat is to upload photos of your item, state your asking price, your contact method, and some basic details about the item.

 - Don’t forget to include the furniture’s measurements and notes on the item’s condition and age to stand out from other sellers.

 - Make sure you upload photos taken from a few different angles – it’ll save you from an influx of questions later on.

 - Great website for selling second-hand furniture quickly.

 2nd Chance – How to get rid of unwanted furniture in Hong Kong and make money

 Why we chose it:

-- Keen to give your second-hand furniture in Hong Kong a new home?
-2nd Chance is a second-hand furniture store that purchases quality home furnishings and accessories in Hong Kong.
+- 2nd Chance is a second-hand furniture store that purchases quality home furnishings and accessories in Hong Kong.

-- 2nd Chance is particularly well known for selling high-quality second-hand items from stores such as Tequila Kola, Indigo, and Tree, so if you want to dispose of second-hand furniture from these types of stores, 2nd Chance is a great option.
+- This store is particularly well known for selling high-quality second-hand items from stores such as Tequila Kola, Indigo, and Tree.

 How to sell furniture on 2nd Chance: